plotly/plotly-webpack/README.md

 $ open index.browserify.html
 ```

-In this example repo, you may run this command by running `npm run bundle:browserify`.
+In this example repo, you may run the above command by running `npm run bundle:browserify`.

 ## To bundle with webpack: